“My goal is to change the game in a profession that's very heavily dominated by people who don't look like me.”

 “The book showed how people in those circumstances have such a difficult time navigating the legal system,” she says.
 “I realized we needed more people that can connect with that part of the community.”

-Now a 2L at UC Hastings, Ayeni has become a fierce advocate for diversity in the legal field.
+Now a 2L at UC Law SF, Ayeni has become a fierce advocate for diversity in the legal field.
 “My goal is to change the game in a profession that’s very heavily dominated by people who don’t look like me,” she says.

 Ayeni’s commitment to diversity dates back to her undergraduate years at UC Irvine, where she double majored in psychology and criminology, law and society.
 As one of the few black presidents of a sorority at the university, she implemented the chapter’s first cultural and ethnic diversity training and created a junior executive board to empower younger women leaders.
 She also spent a year running diversity and wellness programs for students living on campus.

 After graduating, Ayeni interned at the National Immigrant Women’s Advocacy Project and at the Environmental Law Institute.
 She also spent three years as a paralegal at the firm Higbee & Associates, which serves low-income clients in southern California, in the criminal and family law departments.
 “It emphasized to me how important it is to have attorneys who are not only well-educated about the system, but who can connect with different parts of the community,” she says.